keepittechie/mcsli/README.md

 ## Important Notes

 - **Application Versions:** The script installs OpenJDK 17 and downloads the Minecraft server version specified in the script.
-- Updating the Minecraft Server JAR: The link to the Minecraft server JAR file will change over time as new versions are released.
-The script currently points to a specific version.
-Users are encouraged to check for the latest version and update the script accordingly.
+- **Updating the Minecraft Server JAR:** Check for the latest server versions and update the script as needed.
 - **Review the Script:** Always review the script's code before running it on your server to ensure it meets your requirements and to understand the changes it will make.
-- **server.properties File:** The server.properties file is located in /opt/minecraft.
-Customize this file to configure your Minecraft server settings.
 - **Static IP Address:** It is recommended to set a static IP address for your server to ensure that players can consistently connect to it.
 - **Security Considerations:** The script makes changes to system configurations and opens network ports.
 Run the script in a secure and controlled environment.